viethungha0610/docker-notes/README.md

             -   Can be bundled with the "pod network" or provided by another component
     -   Command to get the cluster IP of a service:
         -   E.g. `RNG=$(kubectl get svc rng -o go-template={{.spec.clusterIP}})` - service called `rng`

+## The Kubernetes Dashboard
+-   Cluster dashboard is available officially

+## Daemon sets (`DeamonSet`)
+-   Use if we want a deployment for each nodes, evenly distributed
+-   Great for cluster-wide, per-node processes:
+    -   kube-proxy
+    -   CNI network plugins
+    -   monitoring agents
+    -   hardware mgmt tools
+    -   etc.
+-   Labels
+    -   Labels are key/value pairs that are attached to objects, such as pods.
+Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users, but do not directly imply semantics to the core system.
+    -   We can use selectors with many `kubectl` commands.
+        -   `kubectl get pods -l app=rng`
+        -   `kubectl get pods --selector app=rng`
+-   Replica sets have a more specific selector, visible with `kubectl describe`
+    -   E.g. `app=rng,pod-template-hash=abcd1234`
+-   Daemon sets alhave a more specific selector, but it's invisible.
+    -   E.g. `app=rng,controller-revision-hash=abcd1234`
+-   As a result, each controller only "sees" the pods it manages.
+-   Selectors:
+    -   Unlike names and UIDs, labels do not provide uniqueness.
+In general, we expect many objects to carry the same label(s).
+    -   Via a label selector, the client/user can identify a set of objects.
+The label selector is the core grouping primitive in Kubernetes.
+-   Reminder: a daemon set is a resource that creates more resources!
+-   Labels and debugging
+    -   When a pod is misbehaving, we can delete it: another one will be re-created
+    -   But we can also change its labels
+    -   It will be removed from the load balancer (it won't receive traffic anymore)
+    -   Another pod will be recreated immediately
+    -   But the problematic pod is still here, and we can inspect and debug it
+    -   We can even re-add it to the rotation if necessary (very useful to troubleshoot intermittent and elusive bugs)